aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

    - In the SageMaker console, check the status of the domain.
 Wait until the status of the domain changes to deleted.

 **3. Delete the stack** – In the CloudFormation console, select the chatbot-demo stack, choose Delete and confirm.
 Deletion will take several minutes.

+**4. For production-like deployment, delete ECR and any other resources used for container build** - If you used the provided CloudFormation template to create CodeBuild and ECR repositores, follow the [cleanup instructions in the container readme](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/blob/main/containers/README.md#Cleanup).
+Otherwise, remove container images and any other resources you created.

 ## Supported region